-We recommend you use the Agera recovery cream and SPF protection as a minimum.
+We recommend you use the Agera recovery cream and an SPF protection as a minimum.

-Using the agera one of the agera serums will help stimulate new collagen production and enhance the results,
+Using the agera Mag C serum will help stimulate new collagen production and enhance the results.

-Should you have any specific skin problem such as acne or pigmentation please arrange a consultation with Dr Johnson who will be able to recommend the most appropriate skin care regime to use to along side you treatments.
+Should you have any specific skin problem such as acne or pigmentation please arrange a consultation with one of our Aestheticians who will be able to recommend the most appropriate skin care regime to use to along side you treatments.

 The following conditions may make you unsuitable for microdermabrasion: